 FOMO as Sleep Resistance in Kids

 As I digested the meaning of FOMO and YOLO, I realized that these sentiments are not actually new because I remembered very well as a child the feeling of FOMO, mostly occurring around bedtime.
 I remember vividly when family members and friends would visit us in Jamaica and all of us would play games and tell stories.
 I basked in the glory of being a child in an adult setting and would pretend I was one of them, mimicking their every move and laughing along.
 This feeling would be cut short by the dreaded command of “Ziz bedtime, go to bed!”
 I would pout and cry and con our visitors to petition on my behalf as to why I should get more time to stay up with the adults.
 Having this happen to me so many times induced an adversarial relationship with sleep.
 I hated sleep as a child!

 Flashforward and my dislike for sleep as a child seem to have been inherited by our kids.
 Before we got them on a sleep schedule that they loved, our kids exhibited classic FOMO behaviors and tantrums.
 Our kids were more afraid of FOMO than a dark room.

 FOMO has pervaded our society (especially now that the world is socially isolating itself in the wake of COVID-19 pandemic) and is most pronounced in our reality TV and social media generations.
 Although this can have some positive effects, such as making us live life to the fullest, for the most part it can cause stress, anxiety, and fatigue which affects our sleep.
 To address our feeling of FOMO, we desirously and slovenly binge streamed TV shows and social media thus sacrificing our sleep.
 This activity illustrates bad sleep health habits and behaviors for our children.

-Scientists believe that our fear of missing out could shorten sleep by two processes:
+Scientists believe that our fear of missing out could shorten sleep in two ways: